RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Lutris

-Lutris runs only on Unix so it's only present as a placeholder in the es_systems.xml templates for macOS and Windows.
+Lutris runs only on Unix so it's only present as a placeholder in the es_systems.xml files for macOS and Windows.

-These games are executed via the Lutris binary (well it's actually a Python script), and you simply create a shell script per game using the syntax `lutris lutris:rungame/<game name>`
+These games are executed via the Lutris binary (well it's actually a Python script) and you simply create a shell script per game inside the lutris system directory.

+Add the game information to each shell script using the syntax `lutris lutris:rungame/<game name>`

 You can see the list of installed games by running this command:
 ```